Instructions for use! This

 The landscape got increasingly more and more spectacular as we made our way

-deeper into the wilderness.
 We watched snow-capped peaks make their grand

 appearances from behind the clouds, waterfalls spilled their contents into